psycedelicAI/AI-Continuity-Architecture-Method/README.md

 AI Continuity Architecture Method is:

-- a practical method for building and maintaining Memory Banks;
+- a method for building and maintaining Memory Banks;
 - an external context architecture for long-running AI collaboration;
 - a compilation and priming layer for different AI models and platforms;
 - a way to preserve project identity, structure, terminology, and intent;